Key takeaways

 Metronidazole dosage for dogs

-Like many medical treatments, there’s no one-size-fits-all approach to metronidazole treatment.
-Dr. Emily Seidel, DVM, DACVIM, a Colorado Animal Specialty & Emergency veterinarian, says it’s typically dosed based on a pet’s body weight.
-“Dosing based on a pet’s size is extremely important since we treat anything from kittens to Great Danes,” she says.
+Metronidazole dosages vary by condition, but usually range between 5–10 mg for every pound of body weight (10-25 mg/kg) given two and sometimes three times a day, depending on the condition.
+“Dosing based on a pet’s size is extremely important since we treat anything from kittens to Great Danes,” says Dr. Emily Seidel, DVM, DACVIM, a Colorado Animal Specialty & Emergency veterinarian.
 “We have certain thresholds at which we see toxicity, and we use doses lower than this to mitigate these adverse effects.”

-For other conditions, the Merck Veterinary Manual says the safest and most effective doses are as follows:
+For specific conditions, the Merck Veterinary Manual says the safest and most effective doses are as follows:

 Because metronidazole may affect the liver and kidneys, vets usually give it in lower doses or avoid it entirely for dogs with pre-existing kidney and liver disease.
 It’s also unsafe for pregnant or nursing dogs and young puppies, per the American Kennel Club.